 Many children come to Riley Hospital for Children at Indiana University Health for echocardiograms.
-Our goal at Riley at IU Health is to provide your child with the best care possible.
-The hospital has a large staff with extensive facilities to assist the doctor in meeting your child's needs.
-We know that this may be a new experience and you may be anxious about what to expect.
+Our goal at Riley Hospital for Children at IU Health is to provide your child with the best care possible.
+Our hospital has a large staff with extensive facilities to assist the doctor in meeting your child's needs.
+We know that this may be a new experience, and you may be anxious about what to expect.
 We wish to make you as comfortable and as informed as possible.

-It is our belief that your child will benefit from an explanation of his/her echocardiogram before coming into the hospital.
-This web page is prepared for parents to help explain the hospital visit and to answer your child's questions as they arise.
-We also find that if the parents' questions are answered about the procedure, they feel more comfortable about the visit and this calm attitude is conveyed to their child.
+Your child needs an explanation of what to expect about his or her echocardiogram before coming into the hospital.
+This web page is prepared for parents to help explain the procedure and hospitalization and to answer your child's questions as they arise.
+We also find that if your questions are answered about the procedure, you may feel more comfortable about the visit.
+Your calm attitude and confidence will then be conveyed to your child.

-This section is a detailed discussion about the events that surround an echocardiogram.
-This section is for your information, and will allow you to choose the areas to discuss with your child.
+We have included here a detailed discussion about the events that surround an echocardiogram.
+This section is for your information and will allow you to choose what to discuss with your child.

-After this, you and your child will be directed to the Cardio-pulmonary center to have the echocardiogram performed.
-If your child is not scheduled for a clinic visit, you and your child should report directly to Cardio-Pulmonary Diagnostic Center reception area located on the 2nd floor of the Riley Outpatient Center at IU Health, room 2340.
+After this, you and your child will be directed to the Cardio-Pulmonary Diagnostic Center to have the echocardiogram performed.
+If your child is not scheduled for a clinic visit, you and your child should report directly to the Cardio-Pulmonary Diagnostic Center reception area located on the 2nd floor of the Riley Outpatient Center at IU Health, room 2340.
 Phone: 317.944.7984.

-Upon arrival to the Cardio-Pulmonary Diagnostic Center, your child will be checked in.
-There is a comfortable waiting area in which you can relax while the technician prepares the machine.
+Upon arrival at the Cardio-Pulmonary Diagnostic Center, your child will be checked in.
+There is a comfortable waiting area where you can relax while the technician prepares the machine.
 Your child will then be called to one of the echo rooms.
 Parents are welcome to go with their child and watch while the echocardiogram is being performed.

 The entire echocardiogram takes approximately 30 minutes to perform.
 During that time, your child will be lying down on a bed.
-The technician will apply some warm jelly to your child's chest.
-He/she will then hold a transducer (a special microphone) against your child's chest.
+The technician will apply some warm gel to your child's chest and will then hold a transducer (a special microphone) against your child's chest.
 Now you will be able to see pictures of the heart on a TV monitor.

-In young children, who cannot lie still, it is sometimes necessary to give a medicine to make them a little sleepy ("sedation").
+For young children who cannot lie still, it is sometimes necessary to give a medicine to make them a little sleepy ("sedation").
 This medicine lasts for only 30-60 minutes.
-If your child requires sedation, his/her heart rate and breathing will be monitored during that time.
+If your child requires sedation, his or her heart rate and breathing will be monitored during that time.

-Once the study has been completed, the technician will wipe off the jelly and allow your child to get dressed.
-Occasionally, one of the Cardiologists specializing in echocardiography may want to get additional pictures of your child's heart before you are sent back to the clinic.
+Once the study has been completed, the technician will wipe off the gel and allow your child to get dressed.
+Occasionally, one of the cardiologists specializing in echocardiography may want to get additional pictures of your child's heart before you are sent back to the clinic.